onomyprotocol/onomy/docs/testnet/readme.md

 # Onomy Testnet

-At [Onomy Protocol](https://onomy.io/), we are excited to launch our first public testnet for the Onomy Network (ONET) blockchain.
+At [Onomy Protocol](https://onomy.io/), we are excited to launch our public testnet for the Onomy Network (ONET) blockchain.

 As a Cosmos Tendermint-based chain, the ONET works via a Proof of Stake consensus mechanism, where the ANOM and it's 10^18 NOM representation is bonded to